North Korea Designed A Nuke. So Did This Truck Driver

 "The brochure turned into a 431-page book," he says.

-Coster-Mullen never sold a single model, but he's been adding to his bomb brochure ever since, building up what are basically complete specs for America's first nuclear weapons.
+Coster-Mullen never sold a single model, but he has been adding to his bomb brochure ever since, building up what are basically complete specs for America's first nuclear weapons.
 He has traveled the country, and the world, to glean all sorts of supposedly secret details.

 "Nobody leaked anything to me,"he says.
 "I found all this information was hiding in plain sight."

 Like the time he went to a lecture by someone who'd worked on the development of the bombs.
 At the end of the talk, the man held up a special commemorative paperweight, which had been made using a mold.
 "The mold they poured the plastic into was the same mold they poured the plutonium into to make the cores," says Coster-Mullen.
-The paperweight was a perfect copy one hemisphere of a Fat Man-type bomb's nuclear core.
+The paperweight was a perfect copy of one hemisphere of a Fat Man-type bomb's nuclear core.

-Coster-Mullin ran up after the lecture, made a few quick measurements, and got what was once highly-classified information.
+Coster-Mullen ran up after the lecture, made a few quick measurements and got what was once highly classified information.

-He also spends a lot of time pouring over declassified photographs and documents, and thinking about how the pieces they describe fit together.
-"I've had a lot of those "Ah ha!" moments where it suddenly hits you," he says.
+He also spends a lot of time poring over declassified photographs and documents and thinking about how the pieces they describe fit together.
+"I've had a lot of those 'Ah ha!' moments where it suddenly hits you," he says.

 Public secrets